-A director should also keep abreast with industry developments and business trends in order to promote AP's competitiveness.
-The Corporate Information Officer shall ensure that to the Board's work.
+A director should devote sufficient time familiarize himself with AP's business.
+He should be constantly aware of and knowledgeable with AboitizPower's operations to enable him to meaningfully contribute to the Board's work.
 He should attend and actively participate in Board and committee meetings, review meeting materials and, if called for, ask questions or seek explanation.